 by Eric Heubeck

-At the same time, I feel quite strongly that religious institutions are vitally important for society, and all of the good things that the traditional religions do—and there are many—ought to be continued.
-It also needs to be emphasized that my work is not motivated by opposition to religious belief in general, or to any particular religious beliefs.
-I merely expect a religion to clearly and honestly express what its beliefs are; and, closely related to this, that the members of the religion take responsibility for those beliefs, as well as for the consequences produced by them.
+At the same time, I feel quite strongly that religious institutions are vitally important for society, and all of the good things that the traditional religions do and have done—and there are many—ought to be continued.
+Needless to say, I certainly don’t advocate any wholesale and indiscriminate spurning of the accumulated wisdom that can be found in each of the traditional religions.
+Moreover, I wish to emphasize that my work is not motivated by opposition to religious belief in general, or to any particular religious beliefs.
+I merely expect that a religion will, in its authoritative writings, clearly, honestly, and straightforwardly express what its beliefs are; and, closely related to this, that the members of the religion will take responsibility for those beliefs and the consequences produced by them.
 If a religion produces bad outcomes for its members, it deserves to get a bad reputation.
-But currently, in practice, religious esotericism works to ensure that there can never be certainty of meaning (and I speak not of perfect certainty, but of reasonable certainty) regarding what the actual beliefs of a religion are; and the absence of that minimally adequate certainty of meaning results in an absence of needed accountability for the religion.
+But currently, religious esotericism works in practice to ensure that there can never be certainty of meaning (and I speak not of perfect certainty, but of reasonable certainty) regarding what the actual beliefs of a religion are; and the absence of that minimally adequate certainty of meaning results in an absence of needed accountability for the religion.

-One of the objectives of this website and blog will be to propose that a wide variety of new, non-esoteric religious communities be developed that can provide realistic alternatives to the existing, esoteric religions.
-Members of such communities, and members of society generally, would be able to evaluate the practical usefulness of each religion’s teachings and beliefs, partly because of the fact that those teachings and beliefs would have been articulated in a clear, truthful, and straightforward manner.
-I envision a world in which all sorts of new religions would be developed; but all of them would be joined together in a broad coalition by their members’ common refusal to engage in or tolerate esotericist forms of communication, as well as by their members’ common refusal to lie without justification—whether to members of their own community, or to anyone else—ever.
+One of the primary objectives of this website and blog is to advance the idea that a wide variety of new, non-esoteric religious communities (i.e., moral belief communities, or practical philosophical communities) ought to be developed that can provide realistic alternatives to the existing, esoteric religions.
+Members of such communities, and members of society generally, would be able to evaluate the practical usefulness of each religious community’s teachings and beliefs, partly because of the fact that those teachings and beliefs would have been articulated in a clear, truthful, and straightforward manner in its authoritative writings.
+I envision a world in which all sorts of new religious communities would be developed; but all of them would be joined together in a broad coalition by their members’ common refusal to tolerate the inclusion of any esoteric language in the authoritative writings of those members’ respective religious communities, as well as by their members’ common refusal to lie without very good justification—whether to members of their own community, or to anyone else—ever.